I’ve been thinking a lot lately about, What is grace? and How to explain grace?

 On any other given day, I may not have shown grace to that waitress.

 Or, I may have been too busy and rushed right past that mom who dropped her coffee and not even noticed that situation.

 But, to give grace, we first have to slow down enough to realize the situations that need grace.

 And, we have to be sure to model grace to our children in those situations so that they can understand, What is grace?

-How are you modeling grace for your kids?
+How am I modeling grace for my kids?

-Grace can be a hard concept for kids to grasp, so adding lessons, activities, and games on grace can be helpful.
+Grace can be a hard concept to grasp, so adding what is grace for kids lessons and activities, and games on grace can be helpful.

 Watch a Video on What Is Grace?

 Check out more to help with “what is grace” below: